Revised 9/17/99 Adopted 4/22/94

 Section 2: Board Membership

-The Board of Directors shall consist of a President, Immediate
+The Board of Directors shall be made up of officers, consisting

-shall be voting members of the Board.
-Officers, with the exception
+directors shall be voting members of the Board.
+Officers, with

-of the Immediate Past President, and elected Board members may
+the exception of the Immediate Past President, and elected Board

-serve a maximum of four consecutive terms with no more than two
+members may serve a maximum of four consecutive terms with no

 The ex-officio Directors shall include the Director, or designated

-of the Illinois Historic Preservation Agency (IHPA); and the Director,
+representative, of the Illinois Historic Preservation Agency (IHPA);

-or designated representative, of the Illinois State Museum.
-All
+and the Director, or designated representative, of the Illinois

-The Board of Directors shall meet at least four times yearly (one
+The Board of Directors shall meet at least four times yearly to

 For the purposes of conducting business, the presence of eight